Department of Organization

 BSc in Business Administration and Service Management: Organizational Behavior

 M.Soc.
 Management of Creative Business Processes (CBP): Managing Creative and Innovative Organizations

 M.Soc.
-Management of Creative Business Processes (CBP) and M.Sc.
-Strategy, Organization and Leadership (SOL): Supervision of MA thesis and (Creative) Business Projects
+Management of Creative Business Processes (CBP), M.Sc.
+Strategy, Organization and Leadership (SOL), M.Sc.
+Organizational Innovation and Entrepreneurship

 Feuls, M. 2018.
 Understanding culinary innovation as relational – insights from Tarde’s relational sociology.
 Creativity and Innovation Management Journal (CIM), 27(2), 161–168.

 Feuls, M., Fieseler, C., Meckel, M., & Suphan, A. 2016.
 The Third Space: Being Unemployed in the Age of Social Media.
 New Media & Society, 18(6), 944–965.